Medical Certificate for Scuba Diving

 Diabetes and metabolic conditions

-Controlled diabetes is not an automatic bar to recreational diving, but requires careful clinical assessment.
-The risk of hypoglycaemia underwater, interaction with exertion, and depth limits are all considered.
-A GP fitness to dive letter is essential for diabetic divers at most dive centres.
+Controlled diabetes is not an automatic bar to recreational diving, but requires careful clinical assessment covering hypoglycaemia risk, medication type, exertion, and depth limits.
+A GP fitness to dive letter is required for diabetic divers at most dive centres, in line with UKDMC and DAN guidance.

 What Your Scuba Diving Medical Certificate Includes